csnikki/AES/README.md

 # AES
-Very simple AES implementation in rust.
+Very simple AES implementation in rust (ECB, CBC; CTR wip).
 The algorithms are not optimized as the goal was to understand the math behind them; therefore it is likely not secure and shall not be used for anything serious.
 Feel free to use it as a reference, though.